2 min read

 by Angie Petrie

 As the days begin to shorten and a gentle chill creeps into the air, the world around us starts to don its autumnal cloak.
 Leaves shift from vibrant greens to a palette of russet, gold, and amber, creating canopies that glow in the subdued sunlight.
-There is a certain poetry in the way summer bows out, its warmth lingering in our memories as we prepare for the next act.
+There is a certain poetry in the way summer bows out, its warmth lingering in our memories as we prepare for the next season.
 Rather than mourning the end of summer, autumn invites us to celebrate the beauty found in transition and to find joy in the rhythms of change.

 Harvest and Hope